mozilla/mozmlops/README.md

 A package for getting your models into production!

-## For the Model Orchestration/Experiment Evaluation Flow Template
+## Templates for Model Orchestration/Experiment Evaluation Flow and Inference server

+This repository contains templates for Model Orchestration/Experiment Evaluation and Inference server.
+Please refer to [this template](./src/mozmlops/templates/template_flow.py) for Model Orchestration/Experiment Evaluation Flow and [this template](./src/mozmlops/templates/template_ray_serve.py) for an inference server.

 You'll find a README in the [src/mozmlops/templates directory](https://github.com/mozilla/mozmlops/tree/main/src/mozmlops/templates)!